 - Click the Automated tab, then click Share blog updates.

-- Edit the Campaign Name, if you want, and select a list to send it to.
+- Edit the Campaign Name, if you want, and select an audience to send it to.

 - Click Begin.